ultraio/docs-blockchain/docs/tutorials/uniq-factories/creating-uniq-factories/how-to-validate-uniq-metadata-using-schema-validator-toolkit.md

 ## What's next?

 Once you have validated the metadata files for your collection, you can now proceed to create your first uniq factory.
-Refer to [How to create a Uniq Factory using the Ultra Toolkit](./how-to-create-uniq-factory-using-toolkit.md).
+Refer to [How to create a Uniq Factory using the Ultra Tool Kit](./how-to-create-uniq-factory-using-toolkit.md).